handpoint/ecommdoc/docs/paypal.md

 PayPal does not allow ad hoc Credentials on File (COF) type repeat or recurring transactions using the xref of a reference transaction unless that transaction has specifically started a PayPal Billing Agreement.

-If you want to be able to make future repeat or recurring transactions, then the initial transaction must include the `billingType` and `billingAgreementDescription` options in the `checkoutOptions` so as to identify this transaction as the start of a recurring billing sequence. **Processing recurring payments is not possible with the Hosted payment page integration, it requires a separate Direct Integration.**
+If you want to be able to make future repeat or recurring transactions, then the initial transaction must include the `billingType` and `billingAgreementDescription` options in the `paypalCheckoutOptions` so as to identify this transaction as the start of a recurring billing sequence. **Processing recurring payments is not possible with the Hosted payment page integration, it requires a separate Direct Integration.**

 This will cause the Gateway to request PayPal to set up a Billing Agreement between you and the Customer.
 In this case, the PayPal Billing Agreement ID will be returned as part of the `checkoutDetails` and displayed on the Merchant Management System (MMS) as part of the payment details, so that you can easily see which PayPal transactions can be used for recurring billing.